 Peep and the Big Wide World provides examples of:

 - Armless Biped: Peep and Quack.
-In fact, most of the major characters don't even have visible forelimbs.
-Like for example, Peep has no arms whatsoever.
+They have no arms whatsoever.
 So they hold things in their beaks (like actual birds).

 - Attention Deficit...
 Ooh, Shiny!: Peep.
 Justified because he's still young and extremely curious.